CivicTechWR/WRvotes/docs/about.md

 Spread the word!
 Encourage your friends, family, and social media contacts to use this site, especially if they are not engaged in municipal politics already.
+There are convenient sharing links at the bottom of each page on the site.

 Improve the content!
 Are we missing information about candidates, events, questionnaires or news coverage?
-Contact us at civictechwr.wrvotes@gmail.com and submit them to the site.
+Contact us at civictechwr.wrvotes@gmail.com and submit it to the site.
 Crowdsourcing resources helps improve the site for everyone.
 We currently could really use help with: